santa112358/widget_marker_google_map/README.md

 You need to insert the list of `WidgetMarker` to use widget markers.

-Make sure that you still need to use `onTap` method when you want to use gestures.
+Make sure that you still need to use `onTap` method when you use gestures.

 ```widget_marker.dart
 class WidgetMarker {